stormybeat/Python/README.md

 # Python
-Python scripts I've made, each in their own folder for ease.
+Python scripts I've made, each (supposed to be) in their own folder for ease.